EOCOnline/rangertrak/README.md

-# Rangertrak
+# Rangertrak™

 [![SWUbanner](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/banner2-direct.svg)](https://vshymanskyy.github.io/StandWithUkraine)

-This application aids tracking & mapping CERT, ACS, other teams, rangers & individuals roaming around, who are only reliably connected via HAM radio or other non-data supporting means.
+The RangerTrak™ application aids tracking & mapping CERT, ACS, other teams, rangers & individuals roaming around, who are only reliably connected via HAM radio or other non-data supporting means.
 Teams or individuals can radio in their locations - in a variety of formats, and be centrally tracked.
 A single log of reports, locations, events and time is created for documentation and analysis.
 Most critically search area coverage can be determined and teams/individuals that have NOT reported in can be monitored.

 This Progressive Web Application (PWA) will largely run even if there is inconsistent, limited, or no cell, internet or data access at the command post.
 Rangers can radio in their locations - using a variety of location codes, and be centrally tracked.